-The Monsoon Is Becoming More Extreme
+The monsoon is becoming more extreme

 Over the centuries the subcontinent has experienced weak or “failed” monsoons, in which the overall amount of rain is 20%-30% lower than average.
 A failed monsoon in 1899 led to the deaths of 9 million people in central India, by some estimates.

 In the middle of the 20th century, foreign aid helped India get through poor monsoons without famine.
 Since then, improvements in agriculture have made a big difference.

 Kelkar remembers some bad monsoons in the 1960s, when he was in his 20s.
 “There was failure after failure,” he said.
 “And the only way to solve the problem was to import wheat from abroad.”

 “I used to stand in line at a ration shop, and get my food grains for a week.”
 It was the kind of monsoon crisis, affecting millions, that no one would like to see repeated.